 and the site was eventually sold to Finham Golf Club.

-site, and set about clearing the site of vegetation and rubbish.
+The present Custodian purchased the castle and set about clearing the site of vegetation and rubbish.

 With the help of donations and sponsorship, he consolidated